spotfiresoftware/tibco-streaming-community/docs/studio.md

 ## Working with multiple projects

-By default, projects are organized in TIBCO StreamBase Studio&trade; in a flat structure :
+By default, projects are organized in Spotfire StreamBase Studio&trade; in a flat structure :

 ![flat](flat.png)